 - Wang, Yuesheng.
 Researcher, Chinese Academy of Social Science Institute of Population and Labor Economics

-As of December 2017, The CSSCD series contains complete transcriptions of over 16,000 household registration forms from three provinces.
-Another 3,500+ household forms are scheduled to be transcribed/coded within the next year.
+The CRRD-SQ series currently contains complete transcriptions of over 25,000 household registration forms from four provinces.
 Of the already coded data, 7,800 households come from the archival collection of the Research Center for Chinese Social History (RCCSH) at Shanxi University, and are managed by the RCCSH.
-Another 3,000+ households were originally collected by Prof. Wang Yuesheng, who then generously donated them to the Lee-Campbell Research Group in 2016.
-The remaining 6,500+ coded households were collected by the Lee-Campbell Research Group and are held in the Tsung-Dao Lee Library at Shanghai Jiaotong University.
-The 3,500+ households scheduled to be coded come from Prof. Wang Yuesheng, the Lee-Campbell Research Group, and forms held in the Steven W. Mosher collection of the Hoover Institution Archives, Stanford University.
-Below is a summary of the current and planned coverage of the CSSCD series:
+Another 3,100+ households were originally collected by Prof. Wang Yuesheng, who then generously donated them to the Lee-Campbell Research Group in 2016.
+An additional 1,600+ households were acquired from the Steven W. Mosher collection of the Hoover Institution Archives, Stanford University in 2017.
+The remaining 12,300+ coded households were collected by the Lee-Campbell Research Group and are held in the Tsung-Dao Lee Library at Shanghai Jiaotong University and local county archives.
+Below is a summary of the current coverage of the CRRD-SQ series:

 On-Line User Guide